×

 Why you shouldn't rely on the data warehouse for everything

-As mentioned in my first blog post, I explained how we use Starburst at Starburst to create resilient data pipelines and how I have been able to shift away from traditional enterprise data warehouses with its often fragile ETL pipelines.
+In my first blog post, I showed how to use Starburst to create resilient data pipelines.
+I also explained how I was able to shift away from traditional enterprise data warehouses (EDW) as a way of avoiding their often fragile ETL pipelines.

-In this post, I want to share lessons learned working with cloud data warehouses — where they hold organizations back and how a fresh approach to enterprise data can fulfill the promise of modern data analytics.
+In this post, I will expand on the EDW as a topic and share lessons that I have learned in my time working with cloud data warehouses.
+I will also explore the ways that EDWs sometimes hold organizations back and explain how a fresh, decentralized approach to enterprise data can fulfill the promise of modern data analytics

-Data centralization has been the bread and butter of data engineering.
-We have been collectively building pipelines to centralize data for most of our careers.
+Data centralization around an EDW has traditionally been the bread and butter of data engineering.
 Businesses thrive on data, good and bad.
+Across the data industry, data professionals collectively build pipelines to centralize data for most of our careers.
+You can think of this as the standard model.

 Warehousing has worked, has been the standard, and has enabled businesses to become more data driven.
 But the unstructured data that is used, and available, tends to hide (aka. dark data) the chaos that exists below the surface.